Enderdead/pyLambdaFlows/docs/source/GetStarted.rst

 Installation
 -----------------
-You can easly install this library using the setup.py script.
+You can easily install this library using the setup.py script.

 Firstly, you have to clone the `github repo <https://github.com/Enderdead/pyLambdaFlows>`_ .
 Then go to the pyLambdaFlows directory and install all depandancies with this command :